 - Seizure

-A ruptured aneurysm requires immediate treatment to prevent disability or death.
+A ruptured brain aneurysm requires immediate treatment to prevent disability or death.
 If you or a loved one develop any of the above symptoms, call 911 right away.

 Minimally Invasive Brain Aneurysm Treatment